maylad31/vector_sqlite/README.md

 ## Contact

-If you have an interesting project, you may connect with me on https://www.linkedin.com/in/mayankladdha31/ Please start this repo if you found it useful.
+If you have an interesting project, you may connect with me on https://www.linkedin.com/in/mayankladdha31/ Please star this repo if you found it useful.